 Mr. Affleck and I (like many of you) may not vote the same way in a few weeks, but he and his Producers (including one George Clooney) deserve our time, our money and our thanks.
 Without a political axe to grind, these filmmakers have made a film which holds a story for the ages and one where the Good Guys (Us) win.
 Mr. Tony Mendez’ skillfulness, resourcefulness and can-do attitude are refreshing reminders of how lucky we are to have such men and women keeping the wolf from our door.
 After what seems like a long string of poorly-performing, anti-American films, ARGO is one film we ALL can root for.

 Please try to see ARGO for yourself this weekend and then come back to Politisite to let us know your thoughts.

-Kevin Williams directed and produced the documentary feature film FEAR OF A BLACK REPUBLICAN after working in a variety of production roles on films such as A BEAUTIFUL MIND, SIGNS, HACK, SURRENDER DOROTHY, LIKE MIKE, I.Q., and JERSEY GIRL.
+Jennifer Williams directed and produced the documentary feature film FEAR OF A BLACK REPUBLICAN after working in a variety of production roles on films such as A BEAUTIFUL MIND, SIGNS, HACK, SURRENDER DOROTHY, LIKE MIKE, I.Q., and JERSEY GIRL.
 In addition, Kevin served as the Founding Director/Artistic Director of the Trenton Film Festival in Trenton, NJ.
 He also teaches Documentary and Narrative Filmmaking.